I'm a member

-POLICYSingle compartment or multi-chamber non-programmable lymphedema pumps may be considered medically necessary for the treatment of lymphedema that has failed to respond to conservative measures such as elevation of the limb and use of compression garments.
+POLICYSingle compartment or multi-chamber non-programmable lymphedema pumps applied to the limb may be considered medically necessary for the treatment of lymphedema that has failed to respond to conservative measures such as elevation of the limb and use of compression garments.

-Single compartment or multi-chamber programmable lymphedema pumps are considered medically necessary for the treatment of lymphedema when:
+Single compartment or multi-chamber programmable lymphedema pumps applied to the limb are considered medically necessary for the treatment of lymphedema when:

-Single compartment or multichamber lymphedema pumps are considered investigational in all situations other than those specified above in the first two policy statements.
+Single compartment or multichamber lymphedema pumps applied to the limb are considered investigational in all situations other than those specified above in the first two policy statements.

 The use of lymphedema pumps to treat the trunk or chest in patients with lymphedema limited to the upper and/or lower limbs is considered investigational.

 The use of lymphedema pumps to treat venous ulcers is considered investigational.